 The emotional turmoil after a suicide does not match up with other forms of loss.
 Not when you get down to sorting the debris left behind.
 With most other deaths, some explanations can be helpful.
 The things that help others understand your feelings.

-After a suicide, while there are endless explanations offered, most all of them are based on a set of assumptions that can never be validated.
-The unanswerable questions such as what if, why not, could have, should have, remain eternally etched in our memory.
+After a suicide, while there are endless explanations offered, they are based on a set of assumptions that can never be validated.
+The unanswerable questions such as what if, why not, could have, should have, remain eternally etched in our thinking.
 The search for truth goes on, and on, and on.

 2nd - Don’t wait for help only from an identical match.
-Don’t expect to meet another survivor who has experienced the same loss as you have (i.e. relationship, age, gender, education, experiences and psychological personality.)
+Don’t expect to meet another survivor who has experienced the same loss as you have (i.e., relationship, age, gender, education, experiences, and psychological personality.)
 While waiting for the “perfect match” (so to speak) is not a show stopper, it will delay you in finding the support you need.

 3rd - Don’t contemplate these issues every day.
 A regular interval - once a week -- gives you six lighter days to know you are intentionally putting off the rumination.
-Yet having a time interval to think.
-Then knowing the day and time you are going to address old and new issues sets some order and enforces discipline.
-It helps you prepare for “THAT” day.
-That day being a support group, a meeting or a phone conversation with another individual.
+You need this contemplation time to reason things out.
+All along, you know the day and time you are going to address old and new issues, establish some order, and enforce discipline.
+It helps you prepare for “THAT” arranged day.

 6th - Consciously look for blessings in your life, no matter how small.

 7th – Begin the blessings search by getting some help to adjust your outlook.
 The concept of a “gratitude journal” was a stretch for me in the beginning.
 After a while, I could no longer argue it was a waste.
 It helped me change my moody thinking pattern.